Infamoustrey/smartsheet/README.md

 Feel free to [submit a PR](https://github.com/Infamoustrey/smartsheet/compare), just be sure to explain what you are trying to fix/add when submitting it.
 If you do decide to add functionality, it must be covered by a test.
 See the [contribution guide](./CONTRIBUTING.md) for more info.

-To run the tests simply run
+To run the tests simply run, you'll want to add a `.env` file(see `.env.example`) with a valid api token value in the `SMARTSHEET_API_TOKEN` variable.
+Tests are also run on pull requests.

 ```bash
 $ ./vendor/bin/phpunit